 - R 324.1103 States that a permittee of a well [borehole] shall ensure that metallic components of a well installed during the drilling are in compliance with or exceed the standards for use in a hydrogen sulfide environment set forth in the NACE Standard MR0175-2000, entitled "Sulfide Stress Cracking Resistant Metallic Material for Oil Field Equipment."
-The driller will provide certification that meets this criterion. - R 324.1104 Requires permittee compliance with the regulations as stipulated under the permit, and applicable state and federal laws and regulations - R324.1106 Requires the permittee to maintain minimum clearances (300 feet) from existing water wells, existing structures used for public or private occupancy, existing areas maintained for public recreation, or the edge of the traveled portion of an existing interstate, United States, or state highway. - R 324.1107 Requires the permittee to be responsible for ensuring that all agents, employees, or other representatives of the permittee who are involved in the drilling on an H_2S well have received training from persons qualified in hydrogen sulfide safety. - R 324.1108 Requires permittee to maintain security of borehole to ensure that anyone not authorized may not open the well.
-Once final casing has been installed, this does not apply. - R 324.1109 Requires permittee of a borehole to maintain warning signs that have letters 1.5 inches tall and are legible at least 25 feet away under normal conditions. - R 324.1110 Requires permittee to comply with R 324.1112 to R 324.1116 no later than the time at which drilling reaches 500 feet above expected hydrogen sulfide producing formations.
-This applies immediately to the DRIC drilling program.
-Procedure must be in place before any drilling occurs, as hydrogen sulfide may be encountered below the glacial drift (<100 feet deep).
+The driller will provide certification that meets this criterion. - R 324.1104 Requires permittee compliance with the regulations as stipulated under the permit, and applicable state and federal laws and regulations - R324.1106 Requires the permittee to maintain minimum clearances (300 feet) from existing water wells, existing structures used for public or private occupancy, existing areas maintained for public recreation, or the edge of the traveled portion of an existing interstate, United States, or state highway. - R 324.1107 Requires the permittee to be responsible for ensuring that all agents, employees, or other representatives of the permittee who are involved in the drilling on an $H_2S$ well have received training from persons qualified in hydrogen sulfide safety. - R 324.1108 Requires permittee to maintain security of borehole to ensure that anyone not authorized may not open the well.
+Once final casing has been installed, this does not apply. - R 324.1109 Requires permittee of a borehole to maintain warning signs that have letters 1.5 inches tall and are legible at least 25 feet away under normal conditions. - R 324.1111 A permittee of a well shall comply with R 324.1112 to 324.1116 no later than the time at which drilling reaches 500 feet above the projected top of the geological unit suspected of containing hydrogen sulfide gas. - R 324.1112 (2) The supervisor or authorized representative of the supervisor may require safety equipment other than that specified in R 324.1102 (d), if necessary for the safety of the public or the workers. - R 324.1114 Requires permittee of a borehole to install wind direction indicators at the drilling site. - R 324.1115 (6) Requires permittee of the borehole to ensure that the rig floor and substructure of a CL-IV $H_2S$ well is adequately ventilated to prevent accumulation of gas.
+A gas meter with audio and visual alarms must be maintained if ventilation is inadequate to keep wellhead free from gas.